 Truth #3: You’re frustrating users (and Google) if you’re creating articles that don’t have a content hierarchy to make them easy to scan.

 Truth #4: If your articles don’t have a topic structure, you’re keeping Google from effectively understanding them.

 Truth #5: Publishing frequency matters; therefore, a content calendar should be a priority within your content strategy.
-However, if the content you’re publishing is poor quality, then publishing frequency means very little.
+However, posting frequency means very little if your content is poor quality.

 Truth #7: A study published in The Journal of Behavior and Information Technology shows it takes just 50 milliseconds for a user to form an opinion about your website – making the experience your visitors have extremely important – so please invest in your website; don’t go for the cheapest design or branding, it will hurt more than just your website traffic and sales.

-Truth #8: Creating an easy and effective way for users to share your content is essential when trying to achieve brand amplification.
-Now you’re probably wondering if social sharing affects search engine ranking; the short answer is kind of, however, not because of the links you get from the social media posts, but because of user metrics.
+Truth #8: Creating an easy and effective way for users to share your content is essential for brand amplification.
+Now you’re probably wondering if social sharing affects search engine ranking; the short answer is kind of, however, not because of the links you get from the social media posts but because of user metrics.